 Future of cloud gaming

 By the end of the 20th century, owning a mobile phone had become a ubiquitous necessity.
-With developments in mobile technologies, the first mobile game launched was the Snake by Nokia in 1997.
-This game was among the most played in the world.
-It was pre-installed in more than 350 million devices.
-Fast forward to today, the mobile gaming industry boasts a massive 2.5 billion players.
+With advancements in mobile technologies, the first notable mobile game, Snake, was launched by Nokia in 1997.
+This iconic game was among the most played globally, being pre-installed in over 350 million devices.

 What is mobile gaming?